timothy-fyi/MetaSearch/README.md

 2. Open your command prompt
 3. Navigate to the folder where the .zip is downloaded
 4. Type pip install metasearch.zip (ensure you are in the folder where the .zip is downloaded!)
-5. Run Meta Search from your command prompt at anytime, just type ```metasearch "movie or tv show or game here"```
+5. Run Meta Search from your command prompt at anytime, just type ```ms "movie or tv show or game here"```

 # Tips:
-1. If the movie/tv show/game has multiple words, ensure to wrap your query in quotes.
-For example: ```metasearch "houses october built"```
+- If the movie/tv show/game has multiple words, ensure to wrap your query in quotes.
+For example: ```ms "houses october built"```
-2. It is possible to run across some python specific errors, all error handling isn't captured yet
+- It is possible to run across some python specific errors, all error handling isn't captured yet

+# Planned Updates:
+- Retreiving expanded search descriptions (currently only displays visible text within the decription before the "Read More" setion)